-Dr Fu Xiao Bin will, upon re-election as a Director of the Company, remain as an Independent Director of the Company, the Chairman of the Nominating Committee, a member of the Audit Committee and a member of the Remuneration Committee.
-(Resolution 3)
+Mr Chen Jia Ji will, upon re-election as a Director of the Company, remain as an Executive Director of the Company.

-- To approve the payment of Directors' fees of \$\$114,916 to the Directors of the Company for the 3. financial year ended 31 December 2012.
-(Resolution 4) - To re-appoint Mazars LLP as Auditors of the Company and to authorise the Directors to fix their 4. remuneration.
-(Resolution 5) - 5.
+- 3. To approve the payment of Directors' fees of S\$103,875 to the Directors of the Company for the financial year ended 31 December 2013. - (Resolution 4) - 4.
+To re-appoint Mazars LLP as Auditors of the Company and to authorise the Directors to fix their remuneration. - (Resolution 5) - 5.
 To transact any other business that may be transacted at an Annual General Meeting.